Welcome to the OpenC3 COSMOS system… Let’s get started! This guide is a high level overview that will help with setting up your first COSMOS project.

 Rebuild the plugin with a new VERSION number.
 Since we didn’t make any breaking changes we simply bump the patch release number:

-At this point you can create a new plugin named after your real target and start modifying the interface and command and telemetry definitions to enable OpenC3 to connect to and drive your target.
+At this point you can create a new plugin named after your real target and start modifying the interface and command and telemetry definitions to enable COSMOS to connect to and drive your target.
 If you run into trouble look for solutions on our Github Issues page.
-If you would like to enquire about support contracts or professional OpenC3 development please contact us at email@example.com.
+If you would like to enquire about support contracts or professional COSMOS development please contact us at firstname.lastname@example.org.